saadkhan29/lesson-w07d03-group-git/README.md

 # Collaborating with git: branches, merging, and pull requests

 ## Objectives
-*After this lesson, students will be able to:*
+*After this lesson, developers will be able to:*

 - Create different branches in a git repo
 - Switch environments between branches